ultracoconut/LiebrePay-Westend/README.md

 Jordan (@ultracoconut)

 ## Contact
-If you have any questions or feedback, feel free to reach out to us at:
+If you have any questions or feedback, feel free to reach out to me at:

-Email: [your-email@example.com]
 Twitter: @ultracoconut